 Measuring water use in the dairy

-There are three different methods of measuring water use in the dairy, depending on how the water flows through the dairy.
+There are 3 different methods of measuring water use in the dairy, depending on how the water flows through the dairy:

-- Tank method – this is appropriate where tanks are used to store water prior to dairy use.
+- tank method — this is appropriate where tanks are used to store water before dairy use

 Steps for each tank:

-- Calculate the volume of the tank (see diagram below for example);
+- Calculate the volume of the tank (skip to section).

-- Turn off any taps to stock troughs etc. You must also remember to turn them back on at the end of milking,
+- Turn off any taps to stock troughs.
+You must also remember to turn them back on at the end of milking.

 - After milking determine the proportion of the tank used and calculate the volume of water used.
-Remember different amounts of water may be used for morning and afternoon milkings, so measure both;
+Remember that different amounts of water may be used for morning and afternoon milkings, so measure both.

-- Multiple the daily water use by the number of milking days per year which is often 300 – 320 days;
+- Multiply the daily water use by the number of milking days per year (which is often 300 – 320 days).

-- Record the volume for the processes that rely on this tank, in the running tally sheet (on page 6).
+- Record the volume for the processes that rely on this tank, in the running tally sheet (skip to section).

 Calculating the volume of a tank

-Volume of tank = π x r² x h
+Volume of tank = π × r² × h

 Flow rate method